jdevries3133/low_traffic_deployment/README.md

 - 1 PostgreSQL database

 As such, this terraform module is an extremely generic and constrained IaC config that suits these applications.
-There are only two inputs:
+There are only three required inputs:

+- app name
 - domain
 - container (i.e. `jdevries3133/jackdevries.com:0.0.4`)